KNRS (AM): History

 On January 9, 1998, after being sold to Jacor Communications, the station's call letters became KNRS, standing for "News Radio Station", and the station adopted a news/talk format.
-The station's branding was "570 K-News".
+The station's branding was "570 K-News", and it was an ABC News Radio affiliate radio station.
 On March 6, 2000, KNRS became known as "Family Values Talk Radio", and the station adopted an almost entirely syndicated talk radio format, carrying programming such as The Rush Limbaugh Show and Dr. Laura.
+In 2003, it was renamed to KNRS AM 570, and the slogan was "Depend on it".
+In 2005, KNRS changed affiliates from ABC News Radio to Fox News Radio.

 In January 2009, KNRS, began simulcasting its programming on FM HD Radio on KODJ 94.1 HD-2.
 On August 3, 2009, Clear Channel moved the talk programming airing on 570 over to 105.7 on the FM dial.
 For about six weeks, both 570 and 105.7 were simulcast.

 KNRS' call sign was changed to KACP on September 1, 2009.
 On September 17, 2009, KACP split off in a more business-oriented direction as "Freedom 570", with a lineup including Cox Radio hosts Neal Boortz and Clark Howard as well as Clear Channel in-house shows Jason Lewis, The Schnitt Show and Handel on the Law.
 KACP also broadcast on an FM translator in Utah County on 99.1 FM, and KJMY HD-2 up until March 2010, when 99.1 and KJMY HD-2 switched formats to classic country.
-Though 99.1 is a translator, through a loophole in FCC regulations, the station can broadcast an HD-2 feed.
+Though 99.1 is a translator, through a loophole in Federal Communications Commission (FCC) regulations, the station can broadcast an HD-2 feed.
 KACP was then no longer available on the FM dial, until switching back to KNRS.

 On December 23, 2010, the station changed its calls back to KNRS and began simulcasting its sister FM signal.
-The station obtained a construction permit from the U.S. Federal Communications Commission (FCC) for a power increase to 50,000 watts day and 5,000 watts night.
+The station obtained a construction permit from the FCC for a power increase to 50,000 watts day and 5,000 watts night.
 However the construction permit expired before the upgrade was built.